Every airline has its own set of restrictions regarding checked and carry-on baggage depending on travel class and destination.

 Information on your free baggage allowance is also available in your Customer Profile.

-Please keep in mind that if you booked a connecting flight (see "Checked baggage on connecting flights"), the most restrictive carrier baggage rules will be applied.
+Please keep in mind that if you book a connecting flight (see "Checked baggage on connecting flights"), the most restrictive baggage rules of the carriers involved will be applied.

 Please refer to the airline's website for detailed baggage information.